search ]

 Calling a JavaScript Function

 After you’ve defined the function, the next step is to call that function (to use it).
-You can call a function by writing its name along with any values as the number of parameters the function accepts (inside parentheses) and ending with a semicolon.
+You can call a function by writing its name along with the values (arguments) in parentheses, ending with a semicolon:

 Here’s a code example that demonstrates working with functions in JavaScript: